EMILY GIELNIK

 SEASON ONE: IGNITE

-"YOU CAN THROW ANYTHING AT ME, AND I'LL COME BACK STRONGER"
+"YOU CAN THROW ANYTHING AT ME AND I'LL COME BACK STRONGER"

-Born and raised a Melburnian until the age of seven, Gielnik moved to Brisbane, where she lived in a suburban area described as the place where her sporting talent "blossomed."
-She played from dusk till dawn alongside her two brothers and sisters.
-As a child, her mother instilled good morals and values in her from a very young age.
-This foundation of strong ethics and a close-knit family environment shaped Gielnik's character and work ethic.
-She recalls how her siblings helped foster her competitive nature, constantly seeking competition.
+As a child, her mother's strictness instilled good morals and values in her from a very young age.
+Additionally, she recalls how her siblings helped foster her competitive nature, constantly seeking competition.
 "Movement is destined for me," she described.
 "I've moved actively since I was a kid.
-I lived and breathed sports through primary and high school."
+I lived and breathed sports through primary and high school.”

 PATH TO PROFESSIONAL FOOTBALL

-Reflecting on her journey, Gielnik said, "It goes for a good story... to never give up no matter how old you get."
+As Gielnik said, "It goes for a good story... to never give up no matter how old you get."

 Gielnik could also be described as quite the globetrotter.
 Living in at least six countries (and counting), she was determined to play football around the globe as she believed there was "more football out there."

-From her stint in England, Gielnik then migrated, playing in Canada, followed by her time with the German giants Bayern Munich.
+From her stint in England, Gielnik then migrated higher, playing in Canada, followed by her time with the German giants Bayern Munich.
 In addition to these clubs, there weren't enough stamps in her passport, so Gielnik continued her journey, playing in Norway, Sweden, Japan, and moving back to England between 2021-2023.
 As she described her journey, she's definitely been "around the block."

 OVERCOMING CHALLENGES AND SETBACKS